lime413/ml-from-scratch/README.md

-Machine learning algorithms and neural networks from scratch on Python: logistic regression, perceptron.
+Machine learning algorithms and neural networks from scratch on Python: linear regression, logistic regression, perceptron.

 On Pytorch: multi-class images classification